More formally addressed as:

 He had the great honour to be received ‘Ad Portas’ at Winchester College, twice.
 First with a group of other Wykehamist judges in 1937 and then again in 1954 on his own.
 Here is a copy of the speeches (delivered in Latin) on that occasion and photographs:

 He remained a keen follower of country sports throughout his life and continued shooting well into his 80’s, but his passion was fishing.
-He famously crossed swords with GEM Skues from 1936, when they disagreed on the adoption of the ‘wet’ nymph in place of a truly ‘dry’ fly traditionally for trout fishing.
+He famously crossed swords with GEM Skues from 1936, when they disagreed on the adoption of the ‘wet’ nymph in place of a truly ‘dry’ fly traditionally used for trout fishing.

 At the age of 82 and completely from memory, Lord Simonds wrote his memoirs entitled; ‘Recollections of an Idle Old Man’ with memories and personal anecdotes of his family life and his years in high office.
 Since it contained many ‘personal opinions’, he instructed in his will that it should be kept under lock and key until 40 years after his death.
 That time has long passed so I am delighted to be able to make it more accessible here for the first time.